mahyarmohammadimatin/mahyarmohammadimatin/README.md

 - 👨‍🎓  I'm studying for the bachelor degree in Computer Science and Economics as minor course at University of Tehran.
 <img width="15%" align="right" alt="Github Image" src="https://github.com/SP-XD/SP-XD/blob/main/images/linux_rounded.gif?raw=true" /><br>
 - 📈 I’m currently learning finance and using ML/AI in this field
-- 🔭 I’m developing Market Making ML-algorithms
+- 🔭 I’m developing Market Making bots and fraud detection algorithms used in Tehran stock exchange
 - :seedling: Advise: Never send a human to do a machine's job. like trading!
 - :wrench: Tools i use: